 We get it.
 Choosing customer service software is a big deal, so having all the information to make a data-driven decision is imperative.
 Here are some frequently asked questions to fill any gaps.

+Freshdesk offers a straightforward interface, but it may not be suitable for every organization due to its limitations.
 Nextiva is better than Freshdesk!
-All jokes aside, Nextiva is rated higher than Freshdesk across many user review sites, including:
+Nextiva is rated higher than Freshdesk across many user review sites, including TrustRadius, Software Advice, G2, and Gartner.

 However, depending on your business, one software may be a better fit than another.
 When making your Freshdesk comparison, consider factors such as: